amulet1989/Microservices-architecture-using-Docker-for-Image-classification-with-CNN/README.md

-# Sprint project 03 at Anyone AI

-> Flask ML API
+# Microservice architecture using Docker for image classification.

 This project realized for Anyone AI, shows how a microservice architecture work.
-We have coded and deployed an API to serve a machine-learning models.
+We have coded and deployed an API flask to serve a machine-learning model.
 For this particular case, it was the Convolutional Neural network for images, ResNet50.
 We build three services:

 ```
 ├── api -> Used to implement the communication interface between the users and our service